mozilla-services/autograph/docs/endpoints.md

 A successful request return a `201 Created` with a response body containing an S/MIME detached signature encoded with Base 64.

+## /x5u/:keyid/

+This is an endpoint used to fetch certificate chains which are generated and stored locally.
+If the signer is configured with an `X5U` using the `file://` scheme, then the contents of that file location are served under this path.

+This path is only intended to simplify local development and testing.
+Production signers should store their X5U certificate chains with a cloud storage provider such as Amazon S3 or Google Cloud Storage.

 ## /\_\_monitor\_\_

 This is a special endpoint designed to monitor the status of all signers